 This ‘weedy’ plant is now in bloom here in Pennsylvania and its siren scent draws many, many species of butterflies to its tiny pinkish flowers.

-I’ve always been fascinated by why some perfectly attractive species of wildflowers draw few if any butterflies, bees and flies…while other gnarly-looking wildflowers are packed with hungry fliers!
+I’ve always been fascinated by why some perfectly attractive species of wildflowers draw few if any butterflies, bees and flies.
+By comparison other gnarly-looking wildflowers are packed with hungry fliers!

 Dipsacus fullonum is not that easy on the eye, I think.
 It’s nectar must be hard to resist, though.
 From 8:30 in the morning and for the next 2 hours, teasel is heavily visited.

-It’s not native to this continent.
-It sure has made itself at home here, growing along roadsides and in fields.
+It’s not native to this continent, but it sure has made itself at home here, growing along roadsides and in fields.

 Teasel serves as a solitary sentry during winter, prickly stem with dried flowerhead enduring the severest of frozen winter wind.